HoloLabInc/ProjectSpirare-for-Unity/unity/SpirareBrowser-ARFoundation-Geospatial/README.md

 ### Loading POML from local files

-To create a folder for placing the map files, please launch the application once.
+To create a folder for placing the POML files, please launch the application once.

 #### Android